Steven7926/Steakations/README.md

   - Build a python script that generates the static files using Simply Static and puts them in a ./build folder
   - Implement a python script that uses AWS keys to connect to the S3 bucket and deploy the static files from the /build folder to the bucket
   - Create a python script that both generates the static files AND deploys them to the S3 bucket
+  - Create an automated system for uploading db changes (right now I manually put the wordpress db in through phpmyadmin for the site)

 ## Blocker: Simply Static does not seem to like being containerized.
   - Some research suggests that I need to convince it to use the IP address of the docker container